In the same way, faith by itself, if it is not accompanied by action, is dead.

 A teacher was once looked upon as a highly regarded position, but nowadays it seems like that is not the case.
 Amid the COVID-19 pandemic though, Our teachers deserve better, and our students certainly deserve the best teachers no matter what schools they attend.

-What States, Districts, Colleges, and Universities Can Do To Keep High Quality Teachers in the Classroom
+What States and Districts Can Do To Keep High Quality Teachers in the Classroom

-- Districts Should Partner with Teacher Prep Institutions- Districts, colleges and universities need to have strong recruitment strategy that incorporates a partnership between teacher preparation institution and the school districts that will be hiring these candidates.
+- Districts Should Partner with Teacher Prep Institutions- There needs to be a strong recruitment strategy with a partnership between teacher preparation institution and the school districts.
 Partnerships should include some sort of tuition reimbursement for students at least on some level to help attract more candidates.

-- Support Student Teachers with On-the-Job Training- Districts and colleges should be able to partner up together to give student teachers some sort of compensation for the work that they are doing in the classrooms during their senior year.
+- Support Student Teachers with On-the-Job Training- Districts and colleges should be able to collaborate to give student teachers some sort of compensation for the work that they are doing in the classrooms.
 If this was possible, there could be more on the job training for these teachers who know, and are comfortable where they are working before they start in their own classrooms.

-- Clear Ladder for Advancement and Compensation– Districts that struggle to retain great teachers, especially in high need areas around the country, could come up with contracts that give more compensation to those who live within the school district boundaries.
-Also, teachers who sign a multi-year contract could receive a bonus that could either go towards their student loans, cash, or towards an advanced degree.
+- Clear Ladder for Advancement and Compensation– Districts that struggle to retain great teachers need better contracts.
+This could include more compensation to those who live within the school district boundaries.
+Also, teachers who sign a multi-year contract could receive a bonus.
 Teachers also need to see that there is a growth plan in place for them.
 They want opportunities to learn and grow.
 With growth and responsibility, should come appropriate compensation.

 The Benefits Outweighs the Costs

-For many districts around the country, the cost of training new staff and providing ongoing eductation is a huge price for school systems.
+For many districts around the country, the cost is great to train new staff.
 For schools with high turnover, this is even worse because they are spending this money year after year because they training up new teachers and then they leave to find another job after they have experience or they leave altogether.

-School districts, teacher prep institutions, and state governments should work together to build a stronger pipeline of high quality educators for our next generation of students.
-We need to continue to look for ways to as mentioned above to keep great teachers in the classroom with possibilities of advancement, while also filling the teacher shortages we are seeing all across the country.
+School districts, teacher prep institutions, and state governments should work together to build a stronger pipeline of high-quality educators for our next generation of students.
+We need to look for ways to as mentioned above keep great teachers in the classroom with possibilities of advancement.

 Looking For a Gift for the Teacher in Your life?

 Are looking for a gift for teachers that is is full of words of encouragement, and practical advice to get you through each day of the school year?
 Teaching For God’s Glory- Daily Wisdom and Inspiration for New Teachers is the book for you!
-This book has helped new and veteran teachers alike plan for the school year while having the perspective of many veteran teachers from across the country.
+This book has helped new and veteran teachers alike plan for the school year.
 This is the book that I wish I had when I graduated from college and entered my first classroom.
-Visit www.tylerharmsauthor.com for more details!

 Have a great week everyone and stay safe and healthy out there!